 Generate at least three of the following CFR consecutive audit concentrations: 310-600 ppb, 110-300 ppb, 6-100 ppb, 3-5 ppb, and 0.02-2 ppb.
 The audit levels selected should represent 80 percent of the ambient concentrations measured by the analyzer.
 Allow each audit concentration to stabilize for a minimum of 15 minutes and record all data logger readings from the NO, NO2, and NOX channels.
-Both the audit calibrator and site analyzer readings should be taken only after a stable response is exhibited by both instruments.
 The results are recorded on the Quarterly Audit Sheet, Form 4, Appendix A. The NO2 Converter Efficiency should also be determined during an audit.
-Use the Audit Converter Efficiency Spreadsheet to determine if it passes, Form 5, Appendix A. During each audit, the converter efficiency must be determined for each audit level.
+Use the Converter Efficiency Spreadsheet to determine if it passes, Form 5, Appendix A. During each audit, the converter efficiency must be determined for each audit level.
 However, the critical criteria of 0.96 to 1.04 ultimately applies to the slope of the curve.
 It is the average converter efficiency from the curve which is used to determine if the converter needs serviced or replaced.